Giving an Insulin Injection Using an Insulin Pen

 Put only the outer cap back over the needle.
 The thin, inner cover is harder to put back on and you may stick yourself.

 After covering the needle with the outer cap, unscrew the needle and throw it away in a sharps container or other solid plastic container.
-You can get a sharps container at your pharmacy.
+You can get a sharps container at your drugstore.

 Don't share insulin pens with anyone else who uses insulin.
 Even when the needle is changed, an insulin pen can carry bacteria or blood that can make another person sick.